ChanwooLee96/RESPECTevo/README.md

 For the barcode_splitter_final function, the demo input is an artificially generated dataset.
 The function identifies and uses the last 4-letter barcode to split the input file.
 After execution, the function generates separate output files containing sequences with valid barcodes, correct lengths and primer binding site.

-Running the Plotting and Statistics functions on the full deposited dataset takes approximately 10–20 minutes.
-The NGS_process function completes in under one minute on the demo file, but requires about 2 hours when processing the Real dataset.
+Running the Plotting and Statistics functions on the full deposited dataset takes approximately ~120 minutes ( ~100 minutes in WGS).
+The NGS_process function completes in under one minute on the demo file, but requires about 2 hours (~1 day in WGS) when processing each real dataset.

 Version of the code has been tested on
-Python v.3.9.18
+Python v.
+3.13.5
--pandas v 1.5.1
+-pandas v 2.2.3
--numpy v 1.24.3
+-numpy v 2.1.3
--matplotlib v 3.5.3
+-matplotlib v 3.10.0
--openpyxl v 3.
-0. 10
+-openpyxl v 3.1.5
--seaborn v 0.
-13. 2
+-seaborn v 0.13.2
--scipy v 1.
-10. 1
+-scipy v 1.15.3
--biopython v 1.
-78
+-biopython v 1.85
+-statsmodels v 0.14.4
+-rpy2 v 3.6.2
+R v 4.5.1
+-package brunnermunzel
+-package GFD